EvanKoe/dotfiles_2021/README.md

 # KDE config files
 Here are my KDE config archives.
 Those are KDE themes I made by myself.
 Feel free to download them if you wanna give em a try !
 The only thing you have to do is to install the "plasma custom saver" applet (download : https://store.kde.org/p/1298955/), import the tar.gz and apply it.
 Here are three of my configurations :
 - MacOSX.tar.gz : a MacOS-like interface, with many little modifications I found useful.
 - Final.tar.gz : the last KDE config I made before switching to i3.
-It look like a chromeOS with a macOS top bar.
+It looks like a chromeOS with a macOS top bar.
 It's strange but it's really beautiful.
 - Blurred.tar.gz : a cleaner version of a windows-like interface, with so much blurred bars.
 Final.tar.gz is an improved version of this one.

 # Features in nvim (neovim)